 Each student should be emailed their advisor’s name and contact information during the first week of their first fall quarter at Cal Poly.
 Until you are ready to declare a concentration, you can and should feel free to talk with them.
 Once you are ready to declare a concentration, please contact the appropriate advisor below to declare your concentration and discussion curricular choices.

-In order to declare your concentration or minor virtually, please click on the link to find fillable student forms.
-After you fill out the student portion of the Concentration Statement or Minor Form please email it to one of the Concentration/Minor advisors below or to the Department Chair Dr. Anika Leithner.
+In order to declare your concentration or minor virtually, please email the advisor below and they will send you a link to the Agreement Form.
+After you fill out the student portion of the Concentration Statement or Minor Form it will automatically be routed to the Concentration/Minor advisors for signature and then on to the Department Chair Dr. Anika Leithner.

 Law & Society